-In this chapter of our Guide To Going Live on the ONEprm blog, we’ll answer some fundamental technical questions about audio and video so that you can make a high quality live video – no matter what stage you’re at in your career.
+Right now, we’re going to answer some fundamental technical questions about audio and video so you can make a high-quality live video – no matter what stage you’re at in your career.

-Nowadays most modern cell phones are equipped with high-quality cameras.
-Still, some precautions such as lighting, positioning and framing are essential for your video to look good and keep your fans tuned in and engaged.
+Most modern cell phones are equipped with high-quality cameras.
+Still, some precautions such as lighting, positioning, and framing are essential for your video to look good and keep your fans tuned in and engaged.

 - Framing: Position the phone so that the camera is at eye level.
 That way, you and your instrument will fit well and fill the frame.
 Bottom-up or top-down angles tend to be less captivating – build your tableau starting with your face.

 - Lighting: A uniformly lit environment helps a lot in the resolution of your video.
 You really want to avoid shadows, as dark environments often leave the image pixelated.
-Use the ceiling light of your room (or go live outside on a sunny day), and if necessary, use a lamp facing you – just make sure it’s 6-10 feet away so that your face doesn’t get washed out.
+A ring light is by far the best option when going live, however, using the ceiling light of your room (or going live outside on a sunny day) may also be sufficient.
+Make sure any lighting equipment is enough distance away so it doesn’t wash out your

 The quality of audio your phone records is generally sufficient for speaking directly into it, but it can leave a lot to be desired for artists who are used to a lush studio sound.
 If you’re going to go live, it’s probably worthwhile to have a mic that won’t compress your audio.

 Below are some general tips that should help you no matter which platform you’re planning to go live on.